-Elisabetta Di Bartolomeo is Associate Professor of Materials Science and Technology at the University of Roma “Tor Vergata”.
+Elisabetta Di Bartolomeo is Associate Professor of Materials Science and Technology at the University of Rome “Tor Vergata”.
+She is the leader of the Solid Oxides Research Group (SORG).
 She received her Laurea in Physics from the University of Rome La Sapienza and her PhD in Materials Engineering from the University of Rome Tor Vergata.

 She teaches several courses at post-graduate, graduate and undergraduate level, specifically, a course of Materials Technology and Applied Chemistry to engineering students and a course of Chemistry for Energy to engineering and chemistry students.
 She is the Coordinator of the International Ph.D.
 Course in Materials for Health, Environment and Energy.